microsoft/oac-explore/README.md

 # Running Experiments

+The repository supports automatic saving and restoring from checkpoint.
+This is useful if you run experiments on pre-emptive cloud compute.

 For software dependencies, please have a look inside the ```environment``` folder, you can either build the Dockerfile, create a conda environment with ```environment.yml``` or pip environment with ```environments.txt```.

 To create the conda environment, ```cd``` into the ```environment``` folder and run: